feluxe/very-hungry-pi/README.md

 $ /etc/init.d/cron restart
 ```

-Now vhpi should start every hour and you should see some activity in the log files and of cause on your hard drive.
+If this is all done, your Pi should now run vhpi every hour and you should see some activity in the log files and of cause on your hard drive.
 Yay!

-For each newly added backup source I suggest throwing an eye on the log files every now and then until you are sure everything runs the way it should.
+Whenever you add new sources to a VHPI config, I suggest you to keep an eye on the log files util every thing runs stable.